Rainy City Roller Derby: Officiating crew

 Rainy City have a well-established skating and non-skating officiating crew.

-Pretty Miffed, the league's Head NSO and WFTDA-certified Level 3 Non-Skating Official (NSO), was on the roster of Officials for the 2018 Roller Derby World Cup.
+Pretty Miffed, the league's former Head NSO and WFTDA-certified Level 3 Non-Skating Official (NSO), was on the roster of Officials for the 2018 Roller Derby World Cup.
 Emily of the State and Yvel Saint Laurent (WFTDA level 2 NSOs), were also on the roster.

 National Team Representation

 League member Missy Rascal was vice-captain for the Team England squad for the 2011 Roller Derby World Cup in Toronto alongside Rainy City team-mate Dee-Mise.

 For the 2014 Roller Derby World Cup in Dallas, Missy Rascal returned to the Team England roster, this time joined by RCRD skater Fay Roberts.

 Rainy City hosted the 2018 Roller Derby World Cup and their skaters were dominant in the Team England roster, with the return of Missy Rascal and Fay Roberts who were joined by first-timer world cup skaters Alex Valentine, Alex Wilde, Menace and Philly.
 Fayetal Blonde and Fisher were in the England training squad.
 Rainy City were additionally represented by Mattie and Perra Peligro skating for Team Spain, and Dana Scurry for Team Ireland.

+The 2025 Roller Derby World Cup will be hosted in Innsbruck, Austria.
+Rainy City has representation from 21 skaters across multiple teams including England Roller Derby, Wales Roller Derby, Team Ireland, West Indies Roller Derby, Team Philippines Roller Derby, Team Italy Roller Derby and two referees on the officials roster.